yen-han/AI-Message-Generator/README.md

 # AI Message Generator

 AI Message Generator application using [Open AI](https://openai.com/api/).
-It generates and manages the thank-you email on the customized topic.
+It generates and manages the thank-you email on the customized topic, which will reduce the amount of time to write one from the scratch.

 ## Key Features